DoctorWhoof/Houdini-To-Mojo3D-Exporter/README.md

 - Name.
 - Material (multiple materials per object not supported yet).
 - Local transform matrix.
+- Constant vertex colors.
+Simply add a SOP color node to determine a color for all vertices.
 - Object Node display flag, object is not exported if off.
 - SOP node bypass flag, object is not exported if on.